Trading room: Internet and bandwidth

 The development of the internet triggered the fall of the cost of information, including financial information.
 It hit a serious blow to integrators who, like Reuters, had invested a lot the years before to deliver data en masse and in real time to the markets, but henceforth recorded a wave of terminations of their data subscriptions as well as flagging sales of their data distribution and display software licences.

-Moreover, the cable operators' investors lead to a huge growth of information capacity transport worldwide.
+Moreover, the cable operators' investments lead to a huge growth of information transport capacity worldwide.
 Institutions with several trading rooms in the world took advantage of this bandwidth to link their foreign sites to their headquarters in a hub and spoke model.
 The emergence of technologies like Citrix supported this evolution, since they enable remote users to connect to a virtual desktop from where they then access headquarters applications with a level of comfort similar to that of a local user.
 While an investment bank previously had to roll out a software in every trading room, it can now limit such an investment to a single site.
 The implementation cost of an overseas site gets reduced, mostly, to the telecoms budget.

-And since the IT architecture gets simplified and centralised, it can also be outsourced.
-Indeed, from the last few years, the main technology providers active on the trading rooms market have been developing hosting services.
+The IT architecture simplified and centralized allows for outsourcing.
+In recent years, the main technology providers active in the trading rooms market have been developing hosting services.